 Set a price cap

-This is a limit on your monthly usage that can’t exceed.
+This is a limit on your monthly usage that can’t be exceeded.
 It means you can’t spend more than you’ve allocated during the month, so you know your child can’t run up a big bill.

 Some mobile operators offer a price cap.
-You can find about them here:
+You can find out about them here:

 Want to know which mobile phone provider to choose?
 Here’s our guide to the best networks for kids and teenagers.